K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_service_metering.md

 SampleMeteringOAuthServiceImpl implements SampleMeteringOAuthService.

 SampleMeteringOAuthServiceImpl creates an https connection and requests a token from the UAA server.
-At this time, the blank ({}) or token is returned according toabacusSecured (Whether the abacus-collector is set to secured).
+At this time, the blank ({}) or token is returned according to toabacusSecured (Whether the abacus-collector is set to secure).

 	@Override
 	public String getUAAToken() throws ServiceBrokerException {